-If we find your water pipe is shared we'll discuss all options with you when we visit.
+If we find your water pipe is shared we'll discuss all options with you and any other owners when we visit.
+You will likely need to discuss the situation and agree solutions with your neighbours.

 You may be interested in having your own separate water pipe installed, which we would always recommend.